German-speaking Representations in Peru

 Sources

-- Federal Foreign Office: Schengen visa, jurisdiction for Germany as main travel destination
+- Federal Foreign Office: Schengen Visa, jurisdiction if Germany is the main travel destination

-- BMEIA Austria: Austrian Embassy Lima, address, public access, emergency number, and official district
+- BMEIA Austria: Austrian Embassy Lima, address, public office hours, emergency number and jurisdiction

 - EDA Switzerland: Swiss representations in Peru, Embassy Lima and Regional Consular Center Lima

-- European Commission and EEAS: Consular protection for unrepresented EU citizens
+- European Commission and EEAS: Consular protection of unrepresented EU citizens

 - EUR-Lex: Directive (EU) 2015/637 on consular protection in third countries